michaelMondoro/helpgpt/README.md

 **Refactor - ChatGPT**: Receives suggestions for refactoring and optimizing the current code.

+**Ask - ChatGPT**: Opens an input box to allow you to ask ChatGPT a specific question about your code.

 **Open - ChatGPT**: Opens the ChatGPT website in your default browser.

+All commands will reference the **selected** code in your editor if there is some.
+If not, it will reference the entirety of the current source code **file** open in your editor.

 Follow the prompts and instructions to interact with ChatGPT and get the assistance you need.